NiengeDavid/celo-tenderly/README.md

     });
   });

-  describe("Transferring", function () {
+  // describe the transferring of tokens describe("Transferring", function () {
-    it("Should transfer tokens between accounts", async function () {
+    // test that tokens can be transferred between accounts it("Should transfer tokens between accounts", async function () {
       const transferAmount = ethers.utils.parseUnits("100", 18);

-      await token.connect(owner).transfer(addr1.address, transferAmount);
+      // transfer tokens from owner to addr1 await token.connect(owner).transfer(addr1.address, transferAmount);
       const addr1Balance = await token.balanceOf(addr1.address);
       expect(addr1Balance).to.equal(transferAmount);

+      // transfer tokens from addr1 to addr2
       await token.connect(addr1).transfer(addr2.address, transferAmount);
       const addr2Balance = await token.balanceOf(addr2.address);
       expect(addr2Balance).to.equal(transferAmount);
     });
   });
 });

 ```

 In the code above, you are using `chai` to write tests for our `Token` contract.
 You first defined some variables, including the contract owner `owner`, `addr1`, and `addr2`, and the initial supply of tokens (`initialSupply`).